-The Federation is committed to the elimination of painful invasive practices and urges the agricultural community to search for acceptable alternatives.
-The Federation opposes the tail docking of diary cattle.
+CFHS is committed to the elimination of painful invasive practices and urges the agricultural community to search for acceptable alternatives.
+We oppose the tail docking of dairy cattle.
 Such a procedure violates the standard of care which is acceptable in animal management practices.

 (Sources: BC SPCA; Saskatchewan SPCA; American Veterinary Medicine Association and Canadian Veterinary Medical Association Animal Welfare Committee Position Statements)